 Picking off where i last left off, many readers have privately messaged me after reading Part 1 of this article (Factoring in COVID-19, Is There An Oversupply Risk & How's The Market Situation?
-(Part 1)) and asking about my views on where this will all pan out in the long run.
+(Part 1)) and asking about my views on how this will all pan out in the long run.

 1st, thank you for following my thoughts and reading my blog.
 It is gratifying to hear from all of you and your opinions as well.